Skip to Main Content

 When you extend an offer, be sure to follow through.

-• Understand that like adults, the sibling’s grief process will likely be long.
+• Understand that like adults, the sibling’s grief process may be long.
 Continue to extend invitations and show your support.

-Bereaved families need ongoing support from their friends and support communities.
+Grieving families need ongoing support from their friends and support communities.
 For families who have lost a child, the grief does not end.
-The pain and loss is always there, although families learn to cope and adjust to a new way of living as a bereaved parent, sibling, or grandparent.
-As a member of their support community, commit to being there with them on the journey.
+Pain and loss are always there.
+Commit to being there with them on the journey.